 Do you have private party workshops?
 Yes, we take reservations for private events.
 Contact firstname.lastname@example.org to start planning!

 What are the hours for your brick and mortar location?
-We are open Monday-Friday 10-6, and Saturdays and Sundays from 12-5
+We are open Sunday - Wednesday 10am to 6pm, and Thursday - Saturday from 10am to 7pm

 If I visit your brick and mortar, will I be able to see the candle making process?
 Yes!
 Our in-house candle making studio is located at our brick and mortar location.
 Customers can enjoy shopping our collection of artisan-made goods while also watching Slow North candles come to life.